 Cavernous malformation (cavernoma)

-Cavernous malformations, also known as cavernomas or cavernous hemangiomas, are abnormal clusters of small blood vessels in the brain (called cerebral cavernous malformation or CCM) and spinal cord that create wide “caverns” of slow-flowing blood.
+Cavernous malformations, also known as cavernomas or cavernous hemangiomas, are abnormal clusters of small blood vessels in the brain and spinal cord that create wide “caverns” of slow-flowing blood.
+When they’re found in the brain, they’re called cerebral cavernous malformations, or CCMs.
 The clusters are blackberry-like in appearance and can grow in size and number over time.
-Lesions range from a few millimeters to several centimeters in diameter and occur anywhere in the brain and spinal cord.
+These lesions can range in size from a few millimeters to several centimeters in diameter and occur anywhere in the brain or spinal cord.

 The blood vessel walls in cavernomas are weak and thin and can leak blood into the surrounding brain or spinal cord tissue.
 This leak can damage surrounding brain tissue and cause ongoing neurological problems.
 In rare cases, a more severe bleeding event can cause a stroke and even death.